vital-ultrasound/ai-echocardiography-for-low-resource-countries/scripts/examples/README.md

 # Pytorch dataloaders for echo videos

-A Pytorch dataloader to preprocess and serve data samples extracted from videos using annotations in json format, as generated with the VGG annotator tool.
+A Pytorch dataloader to preprocess and serve data samples extracted from videos using annotations in json format.

 # Usage:
 ## Running script
-1. Open a terminal and load your conda environment
+Open a terminal and load your conda environment
 ```
 export PYTHONPATH=$HOME/repositories/echocardiography/ #set PYTHONPATH environment variable
 cd $HOME/repositories/echocardiography/scripts/examples